ryanstout/stoutlang/docs/basics.md

 - We can evaluate code in the main context.
 - StoutLang can run both ahead of time and in an interpreter.
 There is also a REPL.

+Here's some other things that StoutLang has:

+- Pattern Matching
+- A compact record update syntax

 TODO: More Basics